yzyGitHuub/PublicRemoteSensing/A_OPTRAM-ET/README.md

 A_OPTRAM-ET is an automatic optical trapezoid model for evapotranspiration estimation.
 If you use any code or data of A_OPTRAM-ET, please kingly cite this paper:

-Zhaoyuan Yao, Wangyipu Li, Yaokui Cui*.(2024) A_OPTRAM-ET: An automatic optical trapezoid model for evapotranspiration estimation and its global-scale assessment.
-ISPRS JPRS.
-Accepted.
+Yao, Zhaoyuan, Li, Wangyipu, Cui, Yaokui.
+"A_OPTRAM-ET: An automatic optical trapezoid model for evapotranspiration estimation and its global-scale assessments."
+ISPRS Journal of Photogrammetry and Remote Sensing 218 (2024): 181-197.

 ## Performances